ncograf/pcr-classification/README.md

 Note that this only matters for the default paths in the libraries, if you specify the corresponding paths by yourself, you can place the files wherever you like.

+## Setup
+We tracked packages and versions with [Poetry](https://python-poetry.org/).
+Provided, you installed a python version 3.11 or higher (although only tested for 3.11) the setup should work with the normal poetry commands on windows and linux alike.
+Manual setup by hand is not recommended, as the libraries might not be found.

+## GUI
+A Linux and Windows version of the GUI can be downloaded at [polybox](https://polybox.ethz.ch/index.php/s/d134Fz2yycKbjqL).

 ## code
 All of the code is in the `code` folder.
 The folder itself, contains a few jupyter notebooks, which document early experiments.